Site icon TrouDigital

 1. Welcome messaging

-Popular museums receive hundreds, sometimes thousands, of visitors every day.
-Admission can be a tricky process to manage with long queues compromised of individuals as well as large groups, not to mention often a variety of different languages spoken.
+Museum admission can be a tricky process to manage, with popular museums receiving hundreds, sometimes thousands, of visitors every day.
+This complexity is reinforced by the prominence of large groups (who are often children) and the variety of languages spoken.
 Digital signage for museums brings order to what can be a chaotic process.
-Welcome messaging displayed on screen is an effective way to communicate information like admission pricing and opening hours.
-There is no better time to promote particular exhibitions than when visitors are waiting in line.
-Notably, screens are able to display content in multiple languages which is essential when it comes to notices about health and safety or even the location of the toilets!
+Welcome messaging is an effective way to communicate information, such as admission pricing and opening hours.
+There is no better time to promote particular exhibitions than when guests are waiting in line!
+Notably, screens can display content in multiple languages, which is essential when it comes to health and safety information or even the location of the toilets.

 2. Exhibition video and images

 Museum digital signage can be the perfect companion to an exhibition.
-Often the most effective exhibitions are those that combine a number of mediums to educate about a subject.
-Today, video is without a doubt our favourite way to consume content.
-Implementing screens or even video walls are therefore an engaging way to support a museum display.
-Young visitors in particular would much rather watch a short video on a subject than read a wall of information.
-A slideshow of images, even animation, is preferable to static posters that are limited by space.
+Often the most effective exhibitions are those that combine a number of mediums to educate the audience.
+Today, video is without a doubt our favourite way to consume content, therefore implementing screens or video walls is an engaging way to support a museum display.
+Young audiences in particular are far more likely to engage with a short video than a wall of written information.
+When it comes to capturing attention, dynamic digital signage is more effective than static posters that are limited by space.
+With digital signage, museums can create floor and wall layouts that help your audience explore each exhibition series in your museum.
+In this way, our displays take exhibits from traditional 2D images to more immersive 3D visuals that leave a lasting impression on your target audience.
+Such displays aren’t meant to replace historically significant art pieces.
+Instead, you can use digital signage to tell the story behind paintings, sculptures, and other physical manifestations of creativity.

 3. Interactive learning